fayedraza/Big-O/README.md

  ###### Note: Array is n by n

  ###### This is an example of a nested for loop.
-Since it going through every elment for each array its run time is O(n^2).
+Since it going through every elment for each array, its run time is O(n^2).
 If the array length is three rows with three elements it will run nine times.
 In this case, 3^2 is 9.

  **Example of an algorithm that has O(n^2) runtimne (Java)**